mahmoodhamdi/awesome_notifications_guide/README.md

 - Notification initialization
 - Creation of notifications
 - Scheduling notifications
+- Scheduling notifications (including minute-based schedules)
 - Permission management
 - Action handling
 - Background task execution
+-

+### ScheduleNotificationDialog

+A dedicated widget to allow users to:

+- Pick a date and time for the notification
+- Toggle repeat notifications
+- Return the selected options to schedule notifications accordingly

 ### NotificationPage